radbench/rbRpiNodeSocket/README.md

 ####INTRODUCTION

 So you have a couple of Raspberry Pis lying around unused, each time you try to put them to some use you struggle with all the programming steps required.
+Wouldn't it be great if you could easily set them up around your home to read sensors, control hardware devices, appliances etc and easily control them from your smartphone, tablet or laptop?

+RadBench allows you to do that.
+Here on this github repository you'll find code to setup a Raspberry Pi for integrating with RadBench.

 With RadBench you can quickly create a Visual Program that communicates with your devices like the Raspberry Pi.
 The following schematic shows an example of such a program: